How to Curve the Ball

 Fade

-Set up at the target.
-As the back swing matures, feel the point at the bottom inside corner of the palm pad of the right index finger stretch up.
-During the Snap, feel the bottom inside corner of the palm pad “bounce” up.
-This causes the club head to remain open during the down swing to produce a fade.
+Aim to the left of the target.
+As the bottom of the right calf is “bouncing” down, feel the bottom outside corner of the palm pad of the right index finger stretch to the left.
+As the hands are snapping down, feel the bottom outside of the palm pad “bounce” to the left.
+This causes the club head to stay open during the down swing to produce a fade.

 Draw

-Set up at the target.
-As the back swing matures, feel the point at the top of the palm pad of the right index finger stretch up to the left.
-During the Snap, feel the top of the palm pad “bounce” up to the left.
+Aim at the target.
+As the bottom of the right calf is “bouncing” down, feel the top outside corner of the palm pad of the right index finger stretch to the inside.
+As the hands are snapping down, feel the top outside corner of the palm pad “bounce” to the inside.
 This causes the club head to close during the down swing to produce a draw.

 Straight Shot